Sha-Lab/FEAT/README.md

 The MiniImageNet dataset is a subset of the ImageNet that includes a total number of 100 classes and 600 examples per class.
 We follow the [previous setup](https://github.com/twitter/meta-learning-lstm), and use 64 classes as SEEN categories, 16 and 20 as two sets of UNSEEN categories for model validation and evaluation respectively.

 #### CUB Dataset
 [Caltech-UCSD Birds (CUB) 200-2011 dataset](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html) is initially designed for fine-grained classification.
 It contains in total 11,788 images of birds over 200 species.
 On CUB, we randomly sampled 100 species as SEEN classes, another two 50 species are used as two UNSEEN sets.
-We crop all images with given bounding box.
+We crop all images with given bounding box before training.
+We only test CUB with ConvNet backbone in our work.

 ### Model Training